Irrawaddy dolphin: Philippines

 In 2000, Malampaya Sound was proclaimed a protected seascape.
 This is the lowest possible prioritization given to a protected area.
 Malampaya Sound Ecological Studies Project was initiated by the WWF.
 With technical support provided by the project, the municipality of Taytay and the Malampaya park management developed fishery policies to minimize the threats to the Irrawaddy dolphin from bycatch capture.
 Gear studies and gear modification to conserve the dolphin species were implemented.
 The project was completed in 2007.

 In 2007, the Coral Triangle Initiative, a new multilateral partnership to help safeguard the marine and coastal resources of the Coral Triangle, including the Irrawaddy dolphin subpopulation in Malampaya Sound, was launched.
-In 2006, a new population was discovered in Guimaras island in the Visayas.
-In 2015, another new population was discovered in Bago in Negros Occidental, part of Negros island in the Visayas.
+In 2006, a new population was discovered in Guimaras Island in the Visayas.
+In 2015, another new population was discovered in Bago and Pulupandan in Negros Occidental, part of Negros island in the Visayas.
+The dolphins are locally known in the Visayas as lumba-lumba.